 Ofcom Decision: Breach of Rule 30.3

-these images were in close up.
+Some of these images were in close up.
 Ofcom notes that the Licensee has stated this content could only have been received by a handset which was age- verified by the mobile network operator.
-Indeed, Ofcom did receive a text message requesting age verification
+Indeed, Ofcom did receive a text message requesting

-but we were still able to access the explicit sexual content without being required to provide any proof of age and this would have also been the case had a person under the age of eighteen used an adult's mobile phone to call the onscreen shortcode.
+age verification but we were still able to access the explicit sexual content without being required to provide any proof of age and this would have also been the case had a person under the age of eighteen used an adult's mobile phone to call

 Any advertisement for this type of content is prohibited on a free-to-air service without mandatory restricted access.

-buttocks; and naked women touching and kissing one another intimately), Ofcom is of the view that this material broadcast as part of an adult chat service would have breached BCAP Code Rule 32.3 if broadcast before 22:00 (as in this case), but,
+their buttocks; and naked women touching and kissing one another intimately), Ofcom is of the view that this material broadcast as part of an adult chat service would have breached BCAP Code Rule 32.3 if broadcast before 22:00 (as in this

 Rule 32.3 states that: